 But that was only the start of the process.
 The integration involved linking up lots of fragile text strings so FileMaker Pro and QuickBooks could communicate.
 Consider an order for 3 dozen “trucker” sized Hama Hama oysters.
 The order is entered into the FileMaker Pro database, then pushed to QuickBooks.
 To build the invoice appropriately, QuickBooks needs to recognize the data from FileMaker Pro — the specific item purchased, the quantity, the size, and so forth.

 With all of the products, sizes and packing options, there were a lot of text strings (data) to match between the two apps.
 In addition, Hama Hama rolls shipping prices into the cost per dozen, so QuickBooks needed to find the appropriate price list for each customer based on its location.
 “It is amazing,” said Waters, “the amount of detail that goes into this in making sure things are accurate — to ensure that when we enter something into the FileMaker Pro database it will get into QuickBooks.”

-For Moorhead, the hunt-and-peck process seemed routine.
+For a QuickBooks integration specialist like Moorhead, the hunt-and-peck process seemed routine.